simonpcouch/website/content/authors/admin/_index.md

 Most recently, I've been focusing on developing {stacks}, an R package for stacked ensemble modeling that aligns with the {tidymodels} ecosystem.
 This began as an internship project at RStudio, and is now the focus of my undergraduate thesis.

-I care about data science, statistics, and the thoughtful application of these practices in enabling and articulating social arguments.
+I care about data science, statistics, and the informed application of these practices in empowering and articulating social arguments.

+I'm always glad to talk about carrying more inclusive masculinities, especially in technical settings.